EncounterMuseum/encounter-museum/traditions/christianity.md

 ---
-title: Holy Water Vial from Our Lady of the Snows
+title: Holy water vial from Our Lady of the Snows
 images: ["chr.vialladdyofthesnows.jpg","chr.vialladdyofthesnows2.jpg"]
 size:
 ---